Ironaki/Islands/README.md

 ## Inspiration

 When the project is first conceived, I planed to build a shortest path finder for a boat to travel between islands.
 This is a boring scenario.
-If all elements in the grid have the same cost for traversing, then BFS (breadth first search) will be adequatee, although Dijkstra's and A* will still be faster.
+If all elements in the grid have the same cost for traversing, then BFS (breadth first search) will be adequate, although Dijkstra's and A* will still be faster.

 A new scenario is for a person on bike to find an easy path.
 As a casual cyclist myself, maybe too casual to even be called a cyclist :) , I'm quite averse to slopes.
 One of my favorite route in Tokyo travels around some man-made islands, (Odaiba, Ariake, Toyosu, to name a few).
 Roads are good, and traffic is little on these islands.
 This is the reason that I still name this project Islands.